How to Buy a House With No Money Down

 • Appraisal: There is a special VA loan appraisal process that homes must go through before a lender will approve the mortgage.

-• Loan limits: As of 2020, there are no maximum loan limits on VA loans as long as you have full entitlement.
+• Loan limits: There are no maximum loan limits on VA loans as long as you have full entitlement.

 VA loans are offered by various VA loan lenders, including banks, mortgage companies and credit unions.